iYadavVaibhav/stem/docs/2-Data-Engineering/tableau.md

     - 2 - UPDATE
     - 3 - DELETE
   - `psv` - pipe separated values
-  - `counter` - increment it whenever you want tableu to skip cache and call database server.
+  - `counter` - increment it whenever you want Tableau to skip cache and call database server.
 - Create sheet `exec_proc`, whenever this sheet is activated, it will execute proc depending on the three params above.

 ```js